TofuHiro/overkilled/README.md

 ## Notes

 The game is in it's prototype stage where temporary assets were used to visualize playing the game.
 The project was heavily focused on learning netcode and multiplayer.

+'Overkilled - Copy' is the upgraded version (Unity 6) of the project